 Most of my clients want to have relationships that are a partnership, where there is mutual support.
 Why don’t you give the people in your life a chance to contribute to you?

 FEAR OF LOSING CONNECTION IF YOU ASK FOR WHAT YOU WANT

+Are you a Pleaser?
 You are worthy of love and respect.
 You deserve kindness and caring.
 Now is your time.
-Own your Goddess-ness.
-You have a right — and an obligation to yourself — to ask for what you want.
+You have a right and an obligation to yourself to ask for what you want.
 Ask with kindness and without expectations.

 The people in your life are not mind readers so you must verbally state the request and it must be clear – what and when and any other requirements.
 If they say “No, and it really is important, now you know you have to speak more clearly about what you need.

 If you are not responsible for their financial situation, then you are under no obligation to give them money.
 If they have not kept their agreements to repay and done so with integrity, know that you could be undermining their opportunity to step up and own their life by saving them.